 The Secretary of Defense Pete Hegseth also confirmed before Congress last Tuesday that Cuba poses a threat to U.S. national security.

-"We have been concerned for a long time about a foreign adversary using that location so close to our shores, which is very problematic," Hegseth stated during a legislative hearing.
+"We have been very concerned that a foreign adversary is using that location so close to our shores, which is very problematic," Hegseth stated during a legislative hearing.

 "They are part of Putin's meat grinder.
 They are learning Iranian tactics.
-It's something we need to plan for," the senior official noted.
+It's something we need to plan for," noted the senior official.

-Russia and China also maintain high-tech spying facilities to gather signals intelligence in Cuba, U.S. officials confirmed.
+Russia and China also maintain high-tech espionage facilities to collect signal intelligence in Cuba, U.S. officials confirmed.
 The presence of Iranian military advisors in Havana further exacerbates the situation.

-Despite the seriousness of the revelations, U.S. officials clarify that Cuba does not pose an imminent threat and they do not believe it is actively planning to attack U.S. interests.
-Intelligence suggests that the Cuban military is discussing those plans as a contingency in case of a potential deterioration in relations.
+Despite the seriousness of the revelations, U.S. officials clarify that Cuba does not pose an imminent threat nor do they believe it is actively planning to attack U.S. interests.
+Intelligence suggests that the Cuban military discusses these plans as a contingency in case of a potential deterioration of relations.

-"Nobody is worried about Cuba's fighter jets.
-It's not even clear that they have one that can fly," the senior official acknowledged.
+"Nobody is concerned about Cuba's fighter jets.
+It isn't even clear that they have one that can fly," acknowledged the senior official.
 "But it’s worth noting how close they are: 90 miles.
-It’s not a reality we are comfortable with."
+It’s not a reality we feel comfortable with."

-In that context of escalation, the Department of Justice plans to unveil a formal accusation against Raúl Castro for having ordered the shooting down of two planes belonging to Brothers to the Rescue on February 24, 1996, in which four people died.
+In that context of escalation, the Department of Justice plans to reveal next Wednesday a formal charge against Raúl Castro for having ordered the shooting down of two planes from Brothers to the Rescue on February 24, 1996, in which four people died.

 The event is scheduled to take place at the Freedom Tower in Miami, and new sanctions against the Island could be announced that same week.